Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 #pagebreak()

+== What are the highest risk factors for patient readmission?

+First we want to analyze which patient attributes have the highest impact on readmission rates.
+The following chart shows the readmission rates for different patient demographics.
+Since readmission is a categorical variable in the original dataset, we convert it to a binary variable indicating whether a patient was readmitted or not, for the following charts.

+#info[
+  Only categories with a significant number of samples (>50) are shown.
+]

+#figure(
+  image("img/readmission_rate_by_demographics.svg", width: 100%)
+)

+Next, we are able to analyze different lab test results and their impact on readmission rates.

+#figure(
+  image("img/readmission_risk_based_on_clinical_indicators.svg", width: 60%)
+)

+We can see that that a high glucose serum level (>300) is associated with a higher readmission rate in this dataset.
+The same applies to the A1C result to a lesser extent.

+#pagebreak()

+Here we analyzed the distribution of readmission risks across different categories.
+Category groups with a low sample size (\<50) were excluded from this analysis to ensure statistical significance.

+#figure(
+  image("img/readmission_risk_category_distributions.svg", width: 100%)
+)

+We can see that certain factors like the admission source have a wide distribution of readmission rates across their categories, indicating that some categories within these factors are associated with significantly higher or lower readmission risks.
+Other factors like gender or A1C result have a very narrow distribution, indicating that they are not significant predictors of readmission risk.
+#pagebreak()

 == Within each primary diagnosis group, what are the top independent predictors of a readmission?
 This scatterplot shows the readmission rate grouped by the number of diagnosis of a patient.
 #image("img/scatter_Readmission_Rate_ToDiagnoses.png")